Skip to main content

 The amount we pay in taxes to the government each year adds up.
 Unsurprisingly, lots of us are interested in claiming as many deductions as possible to help lower these tax bills.
 Things like donations, student loan interest and child-care expenses are common tax deductions – but what about mortgage interest?

-These days, Canadians are paying more than ever on their monthly mortgage costs - following recent rate hikes from the Bank of Canada, mortgage interest costs have ballooned 30% from last year.
+These days, Canadians are paying more than ever on their monthly mortgage costs - following 10 rate hikes from the Bank of Canada between March 2022 and July 2023, mortgage interest costs have ballooned 26.3% compared to February 2023.
 Let’s have a look to see if – and how – mortgage interest can be tax-deductible in Canada.

 Is mortgage interest tax-deductible in Canada?